C0WB0YS/C0WB0YS/README.md

 >
 > I am very protective over my fixations, And i do not like to share sometimes.
 Though i will keep it to myself ! ^_^ My current fixations are: Chance, My OC, Project 1934 ( oc ), Master Chief, And Guest1337.

-> TAKEN BY THE LOML, Z. DO NOT FLIRT WITH ME PLATONICALLY UNLESS CLOSE.
+> TAKEN BY THE PERSON I LOVE MOST AND FOREVER, SCRUFFY ! :3

 > I am always on IDLE/BUSY Depending on how i am feeling that day.
 Otherwise i will have DNI/DNIUF/DNIUC In my name.